nginx/unit-docs/source/configuration.rst

 Settings
 ********

 Unit has a global :samp:`settings` configuration object that stores instance-wide preferences.
-Its :samp:`http` option fine-tunes the handling of HTTP requests from the clients:
+Its :samp:`http` option
+fine-tunes handling of HTTP requests from the clients:

 .. list-table::
     :header-rows: 1